Starting price: $9.99 per month

 Since launching its streaming service in 2012, Netflix has grown into a behemoth media company with over 167 million subscribers worldwide.
 It revolutionized the entertainment media landscape and completely upended the TV industry.
 Most media corporations have or are planning to introduce their own streaming services in order to compete.

 - Here's what's new on Netflix: your next movies, TV shows and originals

 - How to set up Netflix parental controls

 Netflix also changed the game when it comes to content, pouring millions of dollars into producing original shows and movies.
+This fall alone will debut Rob Zombie's reboot of The Munsters and a Tim Burton take on The Addams Family.
 It's even become an Oscar contender, with original films Roma, Marriage Story and The Irishman garnering Best Picture nominations.